 Gender Relations Under Occupation

-Mobility has generally been restricted to meeting their basic needs which affected women participating ability in public life.
+Mobility has generally been restricted to meeting their basic needs which affected women’s participation ability in public life.
 Checkpoints have prevented students, men, and women, who live in villages from going to school or the workplace.
-And even from living a normal life in certain cities with universities like Gaza, Nablus, Ramallah or Jenin.
-Occupation forced many of them to live in a cheap house away from their families; imposing on them a different way of life.
-This seems particularly good on the surface for the young people, who are free of their family ‘s wider patriarchal authority for the first time in their lives.
-But a deeper look proves the other way around, young women suffers from increasing social censorship.
+And even from living a normal life in certain cities with universities like Gaza, Nablus, Ramallah, or Jenin.
+The occupation forced many of them to live in a cheap houses away from their families; imposing on them a different way of life.
+This seems particularly good on the surface for the young people, who are free of their family’s wider patriarchal authority for the first time in their lives.
+But a deeper look proves the other way around, young women suffer from increasing social censorship.
 They could very easily fall prey to bad rumors that could take them and all other young women away from university enrollment and live in a far-flung place.
-Consequently, women concentrate working in schools close to their place of residence, they mostly study traditional topics even in an insufficient environment.
+Consequently, women concentrate on working in schools close to their place of residence, and they mostly study traditional topics even in an insufficient environment.

 Women are not favored in emergencies

 The Second Intifada forced many governmental and non-governmental organizations to implement emergency aid programs.
 While such programs, to relieve severe human suffering, are important for the affected families, women remain the worst category affected.
 Forcing such organizations to deviate correspondingly from their two-fold development agenda.
 Help programs, especially concerning women’s participation in politics, maintain the situation and do not allow for any variation in the traditional reality of gender roles.
 These situations have a significant impact on the future of gender relations.

 In the end, women shouldered all these burdens.
 They have strengthened their traditional role, which the Israeli regime restricted to reproduction.
 It prevents them from taking part in political life.
 Women have historically had the least of these assets.
 They are in an even harder situation with lower income and less control.

 Christians must not dance with Israeli apartheid under the guise of fighting anti-Semitism